What do I do if I get in an accident in California?

 In California , if you believe another driver was at fault in your accident , you can seek a settlement from that driver’s insurance company.
 However, the insurance company will not simply agree to a settlement.
 Instead, it will investigate to ensure its policyholder was actually to blame .

-How long does an at fault accident stay on your record in California?
+How long does an accident affect your insurance in California?

 Do you need a police report for a fender bender in California?